Toddler development and milestones: your 30 month old

-This shift means that suddenly your toddler just wants to do everything themselves!
-You might find them lending a hand while dressing up, or insisting that they can brush their teeth (with your help of course), and yes, even washing their own hands.
+This shift means that suddenly your toddler just wants to do everything by himself!
+You might find him lending a hand while dressing up, or insisting that he can brush his teeth (with your help of course), and yes, even washing his own hands.

 In line with personal hygiene, it is also a great stage to start introducing potty training.

-Support this newfound independence by teaching your child simple personal hygiene habits like how to brush their teeth the right way, and keeping their little hands clean.
+- Support this newfound independence by teaching your child simple personal hygiene habits like how to brush his teeth the right way, and keeping his little hands clean.

-Provide healthy snacks like fruits and try not to introduce too much sugar into their diet.
+- Provide healthy snacks like fruits and try not to introduce too much sugar into his diet.

 - Allow your child to dress himself and be patient when teaching him.
-Allowing them to choose their own clothes for the day is a great way to foster self-expression.
+Allowing him to choose his own clothes for the day is a great way to foster self-expression.

-Continue to get them involved with simple chores like putting their own toys back.
+- Continue to get him involved with simple chores like putting his own toys back.
 You might want to teach responsibility, but try to focus on fostering helpfulness instead.
-That might actually do the trick, because then they can be Mummy’s little helper.
+That might actually do the trick, because then he can be Mummy’s little helper.